 climate of the 1920s, together with opposition from farm and church organizations fearing increased federal power over children, acted as roadblocks.

 Almost all of the codes developed under the National Industrial Recovery Act served to reduce child labor.
-The Fair Labor Standards Act of 1938 set a national
+73 years after the Civil War ended and the 13th Amendment abolishing slavery was ratified.
+The Fair Labor Standards Act of 1938 set a national minimum wage for

 the first time and a maximum number of hour for workers in interstate commerce—and also placed limitations on child labor.
 In effect, the employment of children under sixteen years of age was